Convicted Driver Insurance

 Third party, fire and theft: As above, but in addition, the policy protects against claims for fire and theft

 Comprehensive: The highest level of cover.
-All of the cover above is in place, as well as legal and compensation costs for third parties in the event of an accident.
+All of the covers above is in place, as well as legal and compensation costs for third parties in the event of an accident.

 What should I do if I am refused insurance for driving convictions?